Daniil-Razzhivin/CTF-Writeups/README.md

 # CTF-Writeups
-All ctf writeups from HackTheBox, TryHackMe
+All CTF writeups from HackTheBox, TryHackMe